linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Stochastic Processes and Tools/Stochastic Integrals.md

 In this probabilistic representation of the economy, time-variable economic quantities—such as interest rates, security prices or cash flows as well as aggregate quantities such as economic output—are represented as stochastic processes  $X_{t}(\omega)$ .
 In particular, the price and dividend of each stock are represented as two stochastic processes  $S_{t}(\omega)$  and  $d_{t}(\omega)$ .

 Stochastic processes are time-dependent random variables defined over the set  $\Omega$ .
 It is critical to define stochastic processes so that there is no anticipation of information, that is, at time  $t$  no process depends on variables that will be realized later.
 Anticipation of information is possible only within a deterministic framework.
 However the space  $\Omega$  in itself does not contain any coherent specification of time.
-If we asso ciate random variables  $X_{t}(\omega)$  to a time index without any additional restriction, we might incur the problem of anticipation of information.
+If we associate random variables  $X_{t}(\omega)$  to a time index without any additional restriction, we might incur the problem of anticipation of information.
 Consider, for instance, an arbitrary family of time-indexed random variables  $X_{t}(\omega)$  and suppose that, for some instant  $t$ , the relationship  $X_{t}(\omega) = X_{t + 1}(\omega)$  holds.
 In this case there is clearly anticipation of information as the value of the variable  $X_{t + 1}(\omega)$  at time  $t + 1$  is known at an earlier time  $t$ .
 All relationships that lead to anticipation of information must be treated as deterministic.

 The formal way to specify in full generality the evolution of time and the propagation of information without anticipation is through the concept of filtration.
 The concept of filtration is based on identifying all events that are known at any given instant.
 It is the propagation of information assuming that it is possible to associate to each moment  $t$  a  $\sigma$ -algebra of events  $\mathfrak{I}_t \subset \mathfrak{I}$  formed by all events that are known prior to or at time  $t$ .
 It is assumed that events are never "forgotten," that is, that  $\mathfrak{I}_t \subset \mathfrak{I}_s$ , if  $t < s$ .
 An increasing sequence of  $\sigma$ -algebras, each associated to the time at which all its events are known, represents the propagation of information.
 This sequence (called a filtration) is typically indicated as  $\mathfrak{I}_t$ .